Chart Color Schemes

 Wilsonton Heights faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 9.8%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.1%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.2%).
-Trade and technical skills are prominent, with 40.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.0%) and certificates (31.8%).
+The area's university qualification rate is 9.8%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 7.1%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.2%).
+Vocational credentials are held by 40.8% of residents aged 15 and above, with advanced diplomas at 9.0% and certificates at 31.8%.

 Frequently Asked Questions - Education